LorenFrankLab/spyglass/docs/src/contribute.md

 - _Quality metrics_: Adds `_MetricParamName` to the name of the waveform.
 - _Analysis NWB files_:
   `NWBFileName_IntervalName_ElectrodeGroupName_PreprocessingParamsName.nwb`
-- Recordings and sortings are each given truncated UUID strings as part of concatenations.
+- Each recording and sorting is given truncated UUID strings as part of concatenations.

 Following broader Python conventions, methods a method that will not be explicitly called by the user should start with `_`